Officer

 What is the workforce participation rate in the suburb of Officer?

-The workforce participation rate in the suburb of Officer is 74.8%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Officer is 74.9%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
-The local rate leading the Greater Melbourne average of 64.1%, indicating stronger workforce attachment in the local area.
+The local rate leading the Greater Melbourne average of 71.0%, showing similar workforce dynamics to the broader region.

 Which industries are over-represented in the suburb of Officer's employment market?